AskarAbdullaev/Binding_Sites/README.md

 n(r) = 1 - \exp\left(-\left(\frac{r_{\text{vdw}}}{r}\right)^{12}\right)
 $$

-where rvdw denotes the Van der Waals radius of an atom — i.e., the distance at which another atom can approach without significant repulsion [28] — and r is the Euclidean distance from the atom to the voxel center.
+where $r_{vdw}$ denotes the Van der Waals radius of an atom — i.e., the distance at which another atom can approach without significant repulsion [28] — and r is the Euclidean distance from the atom to the voxel center.
 This function serves as a normalized measure of the influence of the atom on the voxel, mapping the values to the range [0, 1) by design.